 WHO IS THE RJCC?

 The Reform Jewish Community of Canada (RJCC) (formerly the Canadian Council of Reform Judaism) is the umbrella organization for the Reform Community in Canada.
 More than 30,000 Canadians are affiliated 25 Reform congregations across Canada who are also members of the North American Reform Community which has at its core the 850-congregation strong Union of Reform Judaism, or URJ.
-The Reform Movement of Canada also includes affiliate organizations, Camp George, the only Reform Jewish camp in Canada, and Leo Baeck, our Reform Jewish day school.
+The Reform Community of Canada also includes affiliate organizations, Camp George, the only Reform Jewish camp in Canada, and Leo Baeck, our Reform Jewish day school.